unnatural-worlds/uwapi/_sources/bots/troubleshooting.rst.txt

 	Make sure that Steam is running and logged in.
 	It must run under the same user as the program.

+	Also make sure that you have copied the steam_appid.txt file correctly.

 	Do not use any containerization.

 .. dropdown:: Linux laptop with switchable GPUs